Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach

-Then, with high probability, by Lemma \ref{lem:lonedef} there exists a defective item $i$ in fewer than $c$ tests with no other defective, and by Lemma \ref{lem:intruding} a non-defective item $j$ which appears in more than $c$ false positive tests.
-In these circumstances the set $S \setminus \{ i \} \cup \{ j \}$ is preferred by the ML decoder to the true defective set $S$, and an error occurs.
+Then, with probability approaching one, by Lemma \ref{lem:lonedef} there exists a defective item $i$ in fewer than $c$ tests with no other defective, and by Lemma \ref{lem:intruding} a non-defective item $j$ which appears in more than $c$ false positive tests.
+In this case, the set $S \setminus \{ i \} \cup \{ j \}$ is preferred by the ML decoder to the true defective set $S$, and an error occurs.

-If we perform too few tests, then $\gamma$ will be small, and so $\frac{1}{\gamma}$ will be large, and so both parts of \eqref{eq:tohold2} can hold simultaneously.
+If we perform too few tests, then $\gamma$ will be small, and so $\frac{1}{\gamma}$ will be large, meaning \eqref{eq:tohold2} eventually holds.
 We would like to find the largest value for $\gamma$ that allows such a $\Phi$ to exist.
 Similarly to the achievability proof, this final step amounts to somewhat tedious algebra, so the details are deferred to Appendix \ref{app:manip_conv_RZ}.